25% off on first order withAPEX25

 Server Installation

-1. Head towards your Apex server panel, then click FTP File Access near the top left.
+1. Log into your Apex server panel and click FTP File Access near the top left.

 Minecraft FTP